johan-akerman/Greet/README.md

 # 👋 Greet

-I started thinking about how I could help people find a job they love and how I could help tech companies win the “war for talent”.
+I started thinking about how I could help people get a job they love and how I could help tech companies win the “war for talent”.
 As a result, I launched Greet.
-It is a marketplace where you get paid to refer your friends to tech jobs.
+It is a marketplace where you get paid to refer your friends to tech jobs in Sweden.
 It is an ongoing project and it currently consists of a landingpage and an admin dashboard.
 Both the landingpage and the admin dashboard is built with React and styled with Tailwind.
 Firebase is used as a database and to handle authentication.

 There are currently 5 companies on board, 11 jobs posted and in total 220 000 SEK available in hiring rewards.
 For example, you get rewarded 25 000 SEK if you refer a frontend engineer (who gets hired) to Depict.